 For example, the Christmas shopping period is always busy.
 Offer your customers different options which will allow them to avoid the rush and get exactly what they want.

 If you’re a retail shop, offer a pre-ordering service so customers can reserve products and collect them at a convenient time.
 If you’re a beauty salon, why not open bookings early for existing customers so they can make sure they get an appointment?
+This not only helps prevent potential problems but also makes existing customers feel special and valued.

 4. Anticipate their needs